ZenToad/crypto_knight/prototypes/proto3/README.md

    - Add simple graphics for the snake and food.
    - Add sound effects for eating food and game over (optional).
    - Test the game thoroughly to ensure it runs smoothly and debug any issues.

-By following these steps, you should have a classic Snake game up and running, providing a great way to familiarize yourself with your game engine.
-Let me know if you need any specific code examples or further details on any part of the process!